subaddiction/mrkUP/readme.md

 1) Configure a new website (see /db/default/config)

-2) Markdown contents file by file in a folder under /db/ (folder name is the project name, file name is page name, first page must be named "index" - see default template to understand naming and ordering)
+2) Markdown contents file by file in a folder under /db/ (folder name is the project name, file name is page name, first page must be named "index" or "0_index" - see default template to understand naming and ordering)

 3) Visit code directory with browser.